basvandervlies/surf_slurm_mps/README.md

  * The state of scheduler is saved in `/run/surf_mps`
  * Each job has the same mps share.

+The plugin has been tested for slurm major version 20.11 and 21.05

 Note: the setup can not constrain the memory used on the GPUs.
 The way to constrain the memory is in:
  * pytorch
 ```